-All the features of WebStorm are included into PhpStorm, and full-fledged support for PHP and Databases/SQL support are added on top.
+All the features in WebStorm are included into PhpStorm, with full-fledged support for PHP and Databases/SQL support added on top.

 Hundreds of inspections take care of verifying your code as you type, analyzing the whole project.
-PHPDoc support, code (re)arranger and formatter, quick-fixes, and other features help you write neat code that’s easy to maintain.
+PHPDoc support, code (re)arranger and formatter, quick-fixes, and other features help you write neat code that is easy to maintain.

-Refactor your code reliably with safe Rename, Move, Delete, Extract Method, Inline Variable, Push members Up / Pull members Down, Change Signature, and many other refactorings.
-Language-specific refactorings help you perform project-wide changes in a matter of a few clicks, and can be safely undone.
+Refactor your code reliably with the safe Rename, Move, Delete, Extract Method, Inline Variable, Push members Up / Pull members Down, Change Signature, and many other refactorings.
+Language-specific refactorings help you perform project-wide changes in a matter of clicks, which can all be safely undone.

 Postfix code completion has existed in PhpStorm since version 9, but only provided a limited number of predefined templates.
 PhpStorm 2018.2 takes postfix completion to the next level by allowing you to add custom postfix completion templates.
 Create templates to match your project and your personal coding style!

 PhpStorm 2018.2 introduces a refactoring that allows moving an instance method to a parameter class or to a field class.
 Simply invoke the Move refactoring on a method declaration, and, if the new refactoring can be applied, you will see a dialog prompting you to choose the target class.